 Avoid overtiredness.
 Make it a priority to take your little one away from the fun, to a quiet space about 15 minutes before his usual nap time.
 After some peaceful cuddle time with you settle your little one to sleep.

 White noise machine.
 If there is a lot of background noise that may wake him, using white noise will help stop his naps from being disturbed.

 Nap on the go.
 You may wish to schedule some of his naps in the pram, with a much-needed walk out in the fresh air to help you all burn off those extra calories.

 Heidi Skudder - The Parent and Baby Coach

 Match traveling times to nap times.
 This works well if your baby/toddler sleeps well in the car.
 If your baby/toddler isn’t a fan of sleeping on the move, then it’s worthwhile investing in a new favourite toy and some snacks to keep everyone happy on the journey.

 Don’t panic about later bedtime.
 Keeping to your rigid 7pm bedtime isn’t always possible when you’re away.
 It really isn’t the end of the world if they go to bed later and chances are, if anything, they will just wake a little earlier from being a bit more tired so no adverse effects!

 Minimise distractions.
 Naps might be different and that is ok.
-You could try white noise and the Snoozeshade travel cot cover if you are at someone else’s house, to minimise distractions.
+You could try white noise and the Snoozeshade pack 'n' play cover if you are at someone else’s house, to minimise distractions.